vboussange/DeepSAR/README.md

-# Neural species area relationship model
+# Deep-learning-based species area relationship model
+Code and model weights for predicting vegetation species richness across Europe as a function of sampling area and climate.

 ## Installation